WHEN THE BEST FINDS ARE NOT IN THE GUIDEBOOK

 The review may lead to route planning, guided shopping attendance, transport support, logistics routing, or a recommendation to narrow the route.

-Operational note: The intake form should require the payment reference and secure checkout email.
+Operational note: The intake form should require the payment reference and payment email.
 This keeps unpaid routing notes, paid reviews, deposits, retainers, travel costs, event planning, expanded quotes, and guided-shopping scopes from becoming mixed together.

 SERVICE PAYMENT PATHS